 - discussed common questions about the PhD viva.

 Participants have opportunities to ask any and all questions, so that everyone can finish the session unburdened and ready for the viva.
-Participants are encouraged to approach their viva with confidence, and this is the main message of the session: Viva Survivor aims to help with the final steps of the journey now that the hard work is done.Past participants on the workshop have said the following:
+Participants are encouraged to approach their viva with confidence, and this is the main message of the session: Viva Survivor aims to help with the final steps of the journey now that the hard work is done.Past participants have said the following:

 “The course is very useful for understanding what a viva will be and making it seem less scary.
 Nathan was very approachable, and clearly explained and structured information.”